wp-plugins/contact-us-page-contact-people/readme.txt

 * Fix - Conflict with Themes that use jQuery Masonry.
 Replaced plugins global .masonry class with custom #people_contact_container .mansonry class
 * Fix - Profiles Grid View layout in IE7 and IE8 on themes with JQuery Masonry.
 Moved style sheet from footer to header and updated browser_body_class() function
 * Fix - Warning: Cannot modify header information when creating or editing profiles.Removed session_start and added add_action('init') Now uses the correct wp_redirect().

 = 1.0.0 - 2013/06/27 =
 * First working release

 == Upgrade Notice ==

+= 1.2.0 =
+Major Version upgrade.
+Upgrade now for full front end conversion to Sass #dynamic {stylesheets} and admin panel to Sass.

 = 1.1.4.5 =
 Upgrade your plugin now for a Framework code tweak and full compatibility with WordPress Version 4.0